-Bollywood Fashion Watch for May 15: Sonam Kapoor awes at Cannes in a lehenga, Kangana Ranaut slays in Dior mini
+Bollywood Fashion Watch for May 15: Sonam Kapoor stuns at Cannes in a lehenga, Kangana Ranaut slays in Dior mini

 With the Cannes fever running high, the fashion hawkers have their eyes transfixed on the red carpet at the French Riviera.
-Now, that Sonam Kapoor has made her flamboyant appearance at the film festival, anticipation is high on what her next red carpet look will be like.
+Now that Sonam Kapoor has made her flamboyant appearance at the film festival, anticipation is high on what her next red carpet look will be.
 Closer to home, Kangana Ranaut is slaying it in a Dior mini with her sassy style on point.

-To help you keep updated with what’s the latest in fashion, we trawl through online space and pick out the best and worst of the day.
+To help you keep yourself updated with what’s the latest in fashion, we trawl through the online space and pick out the best and worst of the day.
 Find out more here.

 © IE Online Media Services Pvt Ltd